COVID & Mental Health

 • A portrait of the early and differential mental health impacts of the COVID-19 pandemic in Canada: Findings from the first wave of a nationally representative cross-sectional survey

 Evidence on the population-level mental health impacts of COVID-19 are beginning to amass; however, to date, there are significant gaps in our understandings of whose mental health is most impacted, how the pandemic is contributing to widening mental health inequities, and the coping strategies being used to sustain mental health.
+This monitoring study highlights the differential mental health impacts of the pandemic for those who experience health, social, and structural inequities.

 Preventative Medicine